 Can you provide me with a filter cartridge for the filter I bought elsewhere?

 Yes, The Water People are experts at sourcing the best quality, best value filter cartridges for almost any drinking water system.
-We can also tailor make solutions for you.
-Our staff are happy to help you with both advice and products.
+Whether it is one of ours or a system you have purchased elsewhere we can assist you.
+We can also tailor make solutions for you and best advise you on what is most suitable for you today based on your current needs.
+Our experienced and knowledgable staff are happy to help you with both advice and products.

 Will The Water People tailor make solutions?

-Whether you are interested in one of our products but would like an additional feature, or just have an unusual filter problem, the staff at The Water People are happy to recommend a solution that would best suit your needs.
+Sometimes you may have unique filtration needs that doesn't suit a one size fits all system.
+That's where we can help.
+Whether you are interested in one of our main stream products but would like an additional feature, or just have an unusual filter problem, the staff at The Water People are happy to recommend a solution that would best suit your needs.

 Why is there such a difference in prices of water filters?